 Ok…let me just get it out-of-the-way.
-I may be one of the ONLY African-Americans who is a diehard Woody Allen fan!!
+I may be one of the ONLY African-Americans who is a diehard Woody Allen fan…of his films that is!!!
 My love affair began with Hannah and Her Sisters, Bullets Over Broadway and now To Rome WIth Love.
-With a stellar cast including Jesse Eisenberg “The Social Network”, Ellen Page “Juno”, Alec Baldwin, Roberto Benigni (remember him jumping over seats at the Oscars), Judy Davis, Greta Gerwig, Penelope Cruz and Woody Allen himself the performances alone are worth the movie ticket.
+With a stellar cast including Jesse Eisenberg (The Social Network), Ellen Page (Juno), Alec Baldwin, Roberto Benigni (remember him jumping over seats at the Oscars), Judy Davis, Greta Gerwig, Penelope Cruz and Woody Allen himself the performances alone are worth the movie ticket.
 Kudos to casting directors, Juliet Taylor.

 Rome is arguably one of the most beautiful cities in the world and the way it is captured on film by Darius Khondji is enough to make you want to book an Italian vacation…yesterday!!!